charliecalvert/CloudNotes/Assignments/Docker/DockerStarter.md

 <div style="position:relative;height:0;padding-bottom:56.25%"><iframe src="https://www.youtube.com/embed/N9jWhYaOrPs?ecver=2" width="640" height="360" frameborder="0" gesture="media" style="position:absolute;width:100%;height:100%;left:0" allowfullscreen></iframe></div>

+## Listing Docker images

+To see the images you have created or downloaded, do this:

+    docker image ls

+If you have not downloaded or created any images yet, you will see only the titles for the columns.
+If you get an error, however, please see the section below on the [Docker Dance](#docker-dance).

+**NOTE**: _The syntax for listing docker images has changed.
+It was **docker images** but now it is **docker image ls**._

-## The Docker Dance
+## The Docker Dance {#docker-dance}

 Following the steps in the previous section should set up Docker correctly.
-However, if you get messages about not having the proper permissions when you run **docker images**, then try this:
+However, if you get messages about not having the proper permissions when you run **docker image ls**, then try this:

     sudo groupadd docker
     sudo usermod -aG docker $USER
     sudo systemctl enable docker

-**NOTE**: _You may see some error messages.
+**NOTE**: _When running the above three commands, you may see yet more error messages.
 At least for now, ignore them._

-After running the above, log out and log in again.
+Log out and log in again.
 One simple way to do this is to reboot your Ubuntu VM.
-When you back up and running, try **docker images** again.
+When you are back up and running, try **docker image ls** again.
 If it returns without errors, then all is good.
 If you get errors, then repeat the steps in this section one more time.
 If that does not fix it, then head over to the discussion area and let us know what errors you are seeing.

 ## Docker Hub